github/docs/content/get-started/onboarding/getting-started-with-github-ae.md

 ### 1. Learning with {% data variables.product.prodname_learning %}
 Your users can learn new skills by completing fun, realistic projects in their very own {% data variables.product.prodname_dotcom %} repository with [{% data variables.product.prodname_learning %}](https://lab.github.com/).
 Each course is a hands-on lesson created by the {% data variables.product.prodname_dotcom %} community and taught by the friendly Learning Lab bot.

-For more information, see “[Git and {% data variables.product.prodname_dotcom %} learning resources](/github/getting-started-with-github/quickstart/git-and-github-learning-resources)."
+For more information, see "[Git and {% data variables.product.prodname_dotcom %} learning resources](/github/getting-started-with-github/quickstart/git-and-github-learning-resources)."

 ### 2. Working with {% data variables.product.prodname_dotcom %} Enterprise Support
 {% data variables.product.prodname_ghe_managed %} includes access to {% data variables.product.prodname_dotcom %} Enterprise Support. {% data variables.product.prodname_dotcom %} Enterprise Support can help you troubleshoot issues that come up on {% data variables.product.prodname_ghe_managed %}.
 For more information, see "[About {% data variables.product.prodname_dotcom %} Enterprise Support](/admin/enterprise-support/overview/about-github-enterprise-support)."